 The most common UPS systems available today:

-Standby units are often found in small business's and homes and are the most affordable.
-They have small battery capacity and short battery-duration.
+Standby: Are often found in small business's and homes and are the most affordable.
+Units have small battery capacity and short battery-duration.

-Line-Interactive units have an auto-transformer and are a step up from Standby models.
+Line-Interactive: Are a step-up from Standby Models and have an auto-transformer.
 These units provide an increased ability to tolerate brown outs while not tapping into the battery reserve.

-Double Conversion units are the most expensive and most advanced of the three.
-With these units, backup power is on/running continuously.
+Double Conversion: Are the most expensive and most advanced of the three.
+With these unit types, backup power is on/running continuously.

 Contrary to popular claims and apparent uses, a UPS is NOT a surge protector.